 Concurrent enrollment in NURS 110, 111, 114, 115 and ENGL 112.
+Admission into the program required for enrollment.
 Introduction to health assessment and physical examination throughout the lifespan, and an introduction to nursing skills.
 These courses are linked; failure in one course, with a grade of 'C' or lower or 'U', requires repeat of all concurrent courses.
 [GE]